ddempsey/whakaari/README.md

 Dec 2019 eruption.
 It then constructs a model 'forecast' of this event.

 The second, ```forecast_now()```, is an online forecaster.
 It trains a model on all data between 2011 and 2020 *including* the Dec 2019 eruption.
-It then downloads the latest Whakaari tremor data from GeoNet and provides constructs a forecast for the next 48 hours.
+It then downloads the latest Whakaari tremor data from GeoNet and constructs a forecast for the next 48 hours.
 See associated paper for guidance on interpreting model consensus levels.
-Note, the eruption model gives all times in UTC - for NZ dates and times, you need to add 12 or 13 hours (depending on daylight savings).

 To run the models, open ```forecast_model.py```, comment/uncomment the forecasts you want to run, then in a terminal type